-As we age, our ability to regenerate skeletal muscle declines and the tissue succumbs to atrophy.
+As we age, the ability of skeletal muscle to regenerate declines and the tissue becomes weak.
 Loss of skeletal muscle mass and function also occurs as a result of certain genetic conditions, inactivity and diseases like cancer.
-The goal of our research is to restore muscle function in these diverse disease settings by harnessing the potential of skeletal muscle- and induced pluripotent stem cell-derived muscle stem cells.
+The goal of our research is to restore muscle function in these diverse disease settings by harnessing the potential of muscle stem cell biology.

 SCIENTIFIC RESEARCH OVERVIEW

 1. Muscle stem cell mechanobiology